IBM/event-automation/_eem_11.0/07-integrating-with-APIC/03-export-an-AsyncApi-for-APIC.md

 ## Publish the API and Product

-See the [API Connect documentation](https://www.ibm.com/docs/en/api-connect/10.0.x?topic=definitions-publishing-api){:target="_blank"} for information about how to publish an API and a Product.
+See the [{{site.data.reuse.apic_short}} documentation](https://www.ibm.com/docs/en/api-connect/10.0.x?topic=definitions-publishing-api){:target="_blank"} for information about how to publish an API and a Product.
 When publishing the Product, select the Catalog you [configured](#configure-a-catalog-in-api-connect) earlier.

 ## Create a subscription to the Product